-Trowunna Wildlife Park is honored to receive recognition of its significant contribution to Tasmanian Devil in situ conservation projects under the Save the Tasmanian Devil Program, awarded to the Sanctuary at last week's Zoo Aquarium Association (ZAA) Biennial Conference in Perth.
-With its devil conservation breeding program spanning over 30 years, and 16 generations of Devils, Trowunna is the only facility to have been involved in all three Devil release programs (Maria Island, Narawntapu Nat.Pk and Ta…
+Trowunna Wildlife Sanctuary is honored to receive recognition of its significant contribution to Tasmanian Devil in situ conservation projects under the Save the Tasmanian Devil Program, awarded to the Sanctuary at last week's Zoo Aquarium Association (ZAA) Biennial Conference in Perth.
+With its devil conservation breeding program spanning over 30 years, and 16 generations of Devils, Trowunna is the only facility to have been involved in all three Devil release programs (Maria Island, Narawntapu Nat.Pk a…

-Trowunna Wildlife Park, in partnership with TasNetworks, was today very pleased to announce the grand opening of its new Bird of Prey Rescue, Repair, Rehabilitation and Release Facility, that has been developed under the Sanctuary's broader Bird of Prey Conservation Program.
+Trowunna Wildlife Sanctuary, in partnership with TasNetworks, was today very pleased to announce the grand opening of its new Bird of Prey Rescue, Repair, Rehabilitation and Release Facility, that has been developed under the Sanctuary's broader Bird of Prey Conservation Program.
 The new enclosures consist of a walk-through rehabilitation centre with one-way viewing glass, off-display repair and rehabilitation hospital mews and a new large-scale Wedge-tailed Eagle free-flight aviary.
-A huge thank you to th…
+A huge thank you …

 Trowunna Wildlife Park has been recognized for meeting positive animal welfare outcomes.
 Recently assessed by the Zoo and Aquarium Association’s (ZAA) Accreditation Program, Trowunna Wildlife Park has successfully achieved Accreditation.